Getting Started with Distributions

 The audience defines message receivers.
 In some distributions, the audience is determined by the distribution trigger.

-Segments group customers using standard attributes (email, postal code, and many more) and custom attributes added as metadata.
+Segments group customers using standard attributes (email, postal code, etc.) and custom attributes that have been added as metadata.
 You can also use custom events and system attributes to create segment criteria.
 Segments are used in validation rules and distributions to define the campaign/distribution audience.

 How does it work?